bboyho/BlueBlock1750/README.md

 BlueBlock1750
 -------------------

-Code to control [BC127 Audio Bluetooth Development Board](https://www.sparkfun.com/products/11924) at Block1750.
+Arduino code to control [BC127 Audio Bluetooth Development Board](https://www.sparkfun.com/products/11924) at Block1750.
+This code is also used in my car and as portable audio bluetooth device when teaching at different studios.

 BC127 Library => https://github.com/sparkfun/SparkFun_BC127_Bluetooth_Module_Arduino_Library